MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/configure-data-reporting.md

 - Power BI Premium Capacity or Power BI Pro licenses assigned to users accessing the report.

-- Your IT admin must have published the report and granted you permissions to access it.
-More information:
+- Your IT admin must have published the Power BI report and granted you permissions to access it.
+More information: [Publish the Power BI dashboard](deploy-configure.md#publish-the-power-bi-dashboard)

 ### View the dashboard